A sojourn-based approach to semi-Markov Reinforcement Learning: Numerical tests

-so that we can use \cite[Theorem 2.2]{borkar2000ode} to guarantee the convergence (see also \cite[Theorem 3]{bhatnagar2021finite}).
+so that we can use Proposition \ref{prop:conv} to guarantee convergence.
 Again, we compare this case with our reference case ${\rm LR}=0.3$.
 In particular one has that ${\rm LR}(m)<0.3$ as soon as $\lceil \frac{m+1}{100}\rceil \ge 3$, that is to say $m \ge 200$.
-This can be seen explicitly in Figure \ref{fig:figure7} for the average expected rewards, in Figure \ref{fig:figure8} for the minimal expected rewards and in Figure \ref{fig:figure9} for the maximal expected rewards.
+This can be seen explicitly in Figures \ref{fig:figure7}, \ref{fig:figure8} and \ref{fig:figure9} respectively for the average, minimal and maximal expected rewards.
 Indeed, in all the cases, despite the expected reward is increasing as we desire, the variable learning rate case is faster than the fixed one at the start, while it becomes slower around $m=200$.
-However, the plots suggest that different choices for ${\rm LR}(m)$ could lead to a fast and, at the same time, accurate method.\\
+However, the plots suggest that different choices for ${\rm LR}(m)$ could lead to a fast and, at the same time, accurate solution.\\

-Let us, however, stress that even if we want to save the value of the function $Q$ only in the \textit{reachable states}, the dimension of the $Q$-table becomes quite difficult to work with.
+Let us stress that even if we want to save the value of the function $Q$ only in the \textit{reachable states}, the dimension of the $Q$-table becomes quite difficult to work with.
 Indeed, denoting by $C(|E|,N,|A|)=|\overline{E}_N|$ the cardinality of the set of reachable states, it holds